-This course will explore aspects such as the principles, the functions, organizations, methods and problems of commercialization involved in the exchange process known as marketing: a managerial perspective that revolves around the marketing concept and the marketing mix.
-A study of marketing research, distribution channels, supply and demand analysis, record of sales and product policy, and advertising and pricing.
+This course will explore aspects such as the principles, functions, organizations, methods, and commercialization problems involved in the exchange process known as marketing: a managerial perspective that revolves around the marketing concept and the marketing mix.
+A study of marketing research, distribution channels, supply and demand analysis, a record of sales and product policy, and advertising and pricing.